HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/03_nocodb-introduction.Rmd

 1. Look at the example from the previous episode.
 2. Create a new, empty table for it, either in your existing Base or in a new one.
-3. Choose at least 5 informations and create fields using different field types (e.g. Text, Number, Date, Dropdown, Checkbox).
+3. Choose at least 5 informations and create fields using different field types (e.g. Text, Number, Date, Single select, Checkbox).
 4. Create one field for an image of the artworks
 5. Name your fields based on what kind of data you expect (e.g. Title, Author, Year, etc.).
 6. Try editing a field type or renaming a field.
 7. Explore freely: test options, click around, and get familiar with the interface.

-You don’t need to enter data yet — just focus on setting up the table structure.
+You don’t need to enter data yet, just focus on setting up the table structure.

 ::::::::::::::::::::::::::::::::::::::::::::::::